Calf (leg): Etymology

 From Middle English calf, kalf, from Old Norse kalfi, possibly derived from the same Germanic root as English calf ("young cow").
 Cognate with Icelandic kálfi ("calf of the leg").
 Calf and calf of the leg are documented in use in Middle English circa AD 1350 and AD 1425 respectively.

 Historically, the absence of calf, meaning a lower leg without a prominent calf muscle, was regarded by some authors as a sign of inferiority: it is well known that monkeys have no calves, and still less do they exist among the lower orders of mammals.

 Structure

 The calf is composed of the muscles of the posterior compartment of the leg: The gastrocnemius and soleus (composing the triceps surae muscle) and the tibialis posterior.
 The sural nerve provides innervation.

+Distally, the gastrocnemius and soleus converge into the Achilles tendon (aka calcaneal tendon), which inserts onto the posterior surface of the Calcaneus (heel bone).

 Clinical significance

 Medical conditions that result in calf swelling among other symptoms include deep vein thrombosis compartment syndrome, Achilles tendon rupture, and varicose veins.

 Idiopathic leg cramps are common and typically affect the calf muscles at night.
 Edema also is common and in many cases idiopathic.
 In a small study of factory workers in good health, wearing compression garments helped to reduce edema and the pain associated with edema.
 A small study of runners found that wearing knee-high compression stockings while running significantly improved performance.

 The circumference of the calf has been used to estimate selected health risks.
 In Spain, a study of 22,000 persons 65 or older found that a smaller calf circumference was associated with a higher risk of undernutrition.
 In France, a study of 6265 persons 65 or older found an inverse correlation between calf circumference and carotid plaques.

 Calf augmentation and restoration is available, using a range of prosthesis devices and surgical techniques.